About the Department

 Throughout all programs, emphasis is placed on the application of Christian truth and values to the study of communication theories and processes, consideration of ethical issues, and the mastery of current scholarship in each field.

-The communication studies major offers an in-depth study of communication in various contexts, including but not limited to classes in: rhetoric, argumentation, interpersonal, small group, organizational communication, conflict management, intercultural communication, and family communication.
+The communication management major offers an in-depth study of communication in various contexts, including but not limited to classes in: rhetoric, argumentation, interpersonal, small group, organizational communication, conflict management, intercultural communication, and family communication.

 The journalism major offers an in-depth study of journalism, cultivating practical experience in writing, reporting, editing, and publication production and management.
 Students can choose from three concentrations: News and Storytelling, Media Studies, and Sports Journalism.